Have questions? Look here for the answers in the following topics:

 Q: How do I apply?

-Complete the online application for admission.
-If you are returning to TCC after being gone for a year or less, call 253.566.5325 to update your application.
+Complete the online application for admission. *Please note: The application will not be available Aug.
+20-24.* If you are returning to TCC after being gone for a year or less, call 253.566.5325 to update your application.
 If you have been gone for over a year, fill out a new application.
 Learn more about step-by-step instructions on the enrollment process.

 International students have a separate application process.
 Learn more about the steps to enroll as an international student and frequently asked questions for international students.